Rodrigo Martins

-Rodrigo Miguel Forte Paes Martins (born 15 September 1998) is a Portuguese professional footballer who plays for Estoril as a forward.
+Rodrigo Miguel Forte Paes Martins (born 15 September 1998) is a Portuguese professional footballer who plays as a winger for Liga Portugal 2 club Lusitânia.

-Football career
+Career

 On 21 July 2018, Martins made his professional debut with Cova da Piedade in a 2018–19 Taça da Liga match against Varzim.
 In January 2020, Martins moved to Sporting da Covilhã where he made six appearances.
 He left the club on 16 July 2020 to join C.D.
 Mafra.

+On 28 June 2022, Martins returned to his youth club Estoril, signing a three-year contract with the Primeira Liga side.
+On 29 January 2024, Estoril announced that Martins' contract had been terminated by mutual agreement.

+The day after leaving Estoril, Martins signed a two-and-a-half-year contract with fellow Primeira Liga club Portimonense.

+In October 2024, Martins joined Leixões.